Northern Yuan: Fall (1600–1635)

 By the reign of Ligdan Khan (r.
 1604–1634), the Eastern Mongol tumens had ceased to function as a unified entity.
 Ligdan only controlled the Chahar tumen and the Khalkha and Oirat Mongols no longer obeyed his authority.
 Ligdan built a new capital in Chahar land known as Chaghan Baishin (White House) and promoted the building of Buddhist monasteries, translation of Tibetan literature, and trade with the Ming dynasty.

 In 1616, the Jurchens rose to the forefront of East Asian powers under the reign of Nurhaci.
-Although sharing many similar characteristics with the Mongols, the Jurchens were not nomads, but a tribal people who had adopted Chinese agricultural practices.
+Although sharing many similar characteristics with the Mongols, the Jurchens were not nomads, but tribal people who had adopted Chinese agricultural practices.
 Nurhaci had ambitions to conquer the Ming dynasty and sought allies in the Khorchin Mongols, subjects of Ligdan.
-The princes of Khorchin, Jarud and southern Khalkha Mongols made a formal alliance with the Jurchens from 1612 to 1624.
+The princes of Khorchin, Jarud, and southern Khalkha Mongols made a formal alliance with the Jurchens from 1612 to 1624.

 In response, Ligdan waged war on the Mongol allies of the Jurchens in 1625.
 The Jurchen-Mongol army defeated Ligdan and forced him back.
 In the following year, Uuba Noyan of the Khorchin had his younger brother marry one of Nurhaci's daughters, cementing the alliance.
 Many of the Jurchens married Mongols.
 Ligdan appointed his own officials over the tumens and formed an elite military band to coerce opposition.
 In 1628, Ligdan defeated the Khorchins and Jurchen auxiliary at Zhaocheng but fled a large Jurchen punitive expedition.
 Only Tsogt Taiji (1581–1637) supported the Great Khan whilst other nobles of Khalkha remained neutral and inactive.
 In 1632, Hong Taiji of the Jurchens and his Mongol allies defeated the Chahars and captured Ligdan's family.
 Ligdan lost any authority he had over the non-Chahar tumens.
 Ligdan died on his way to Qinghai to punish the Gelug order in 1634.
 His son, Ejei Khan, surrendered to the Qing dynasty and was said to give the Imperial Seal of the Mongols to Qing emperor Hong Taiji the next year (February 1635), ending the Kublaid descent ruled Northern Yuan.

 After Ligdan Khan's death in 1634, the Mongols formed four Khanates, from west to east: